chmouel/raffi/README.md

 Specify a custom configuration file with the `-c/--configfile` option.

 Icon paths are automatically searched on your system and cached.
 To refresh the cache, use the `-r/--refresh-cache` option.
+If you want to have fuzzel running faster you can use the option `-I/--disable-icons` to disable them.

 ### Sway